dwrobel/flatcam/README.md

 =================================================

+20.02.2020

+- in Paint Tool replaced the Selection radio with a combobox GUI element that is more compact

 19.02.2020

-- fixed some issues in the Geometry Editor; the jump sigmal disconnect was failing for repeated Editor tool operation
+- fixed some issues in the Geometry Editor; the jump signal disconnect was failing for repeated Editor tool operation
 - fixed an issue in Gerber Editor where the multiprocessing pool was reported as closed and an ValueError exception was raised in a certain scneraio
 - on Set Origin, Move to Origin and Move actions for Gerber and Excellon objects the source file will be also updated (the export functions will export an updated object)
 - in FlatCAMObj.export_gerber() method took into account the possibility of polygons of type 'clear' (the ones found in the Gerber files under the LPC command)